andyhutch77/oAuthTwitterWrapper/README.md

 I will be providing example usage in the following formats:
 * Console
-* Web application
+* Web application (todo: tested just need to add to project)
-* Mvc application
+* Mvc application (todo: tested just need to add to project)
-* Umbraco razor solution
+* Umbraco razor solution (todo: tested just need to add to project)